 The 10 Best Microdermabrasion Machines

 This wiki has been updated 43 times since it was first published in June of 2015.
 A gentler, at-home alternative to the more drastic treatments performed in dermatologists' offices, microdermabrasion machines can leave your skin looking clearer, softer, and brighter by gently removing debris and dead cells.
 They may also help reduce the appearance of fine lines, wrinkles, and discoloration, and open up your skin to be more receptive to moisturizers and other products.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes